Cloud vending software for smart machines, retrofits, and mixed fleets.

 What kinds of deployments use VendingTracker?

-Operator fleets, OEM projects, regulated deployments, public-health programmes, and retrofit work are all part of the platform scope.
+Operator fleets, OEM projects, regulated deployments, public-health programs, and retrofit work are all part of the platform scope.

 How many machines run the platform?